Discover How We Can Help Your Business Grow.

 Law firms also need to handle office and practitioner listings correctly.
 Google’s guidelines allow public-facing individual practitioners, including lawyers, to have their own profiles if they can be contacted directly at the verified location during stated hours.
 If multiple lawyers practice at one location, the organisation should have a separate profile from the practitioner listings.
 Google also says a practitioner should not create multiple profiles for different specialisations.
 This is a major point in attorney search engine optimisation because duplicate or mismanaged profiles can confuse both users and Google.

 Address integrity matters too.
+Businesses that struggle with local rankings should review proven Local SEO for Law Firms strategies for managing office locations, service areas, and local search visibility.
 Google says you should create a profile for your actual real-world location and not create more than one page per business location.
 Service-area businesses cannot use virtual offices unless they are staffed during business hours, and service areas can be set for up to 20 cities, postal codes, or areas served.
 For law firms, this means fake suite addresses, empty satellite locations, and statewide “presence” built on rented mailboxes are not sustainable local SEO tactics.

 Reviews are the other half of local trust.
 Google says more reviews and positive ratings can help local ranking, and Clio says online reviews play a strong role in how future legal clients choose firms.
 But review acquisition has to be ethical.
 Google’s Local Services policy prohibits writing your own reviews, asking friends or relatives who have not hired you, or offering discounts or incentives for positive reviews, and the FTC’s reviews rule has been in effect since October 21, 2024, with civil penalties for knowing violations involving deceptive reviews or testimonials.
 That makes authentic review systems a must for seo marketing for law firms, and shortcuts a real liability.